tarantool/doc/doc/contributing/docs/api.rst

 This document contains general guidelines for describing the Tarantool API, as well as examples and templates.
+For style-related specifics, consult the :doc:`Language and style </contributing/docs/style>` section.

 Use this checklist for documenting a function or a method: